-All of these events creating false economies in corrective maintenance are easy to avoid, the methodology, is in the processes and procedures adopted by the facility management company.
+All of these events creating false economies in corrective maintenance are easy to avoid; the methodology is in the processes and procedures adopted by the facility management company.

-The first thought which comes to mind is the Building Manager and their role in the financial loss event, however, it is not so much the Building Manager, but the processes and procedures which are in place to support that role.
+The first thought which comes to mind is the Building Manager and their role in the financial loss event; however, it is not so much the Building Manager but the processes and procedures which are in place to support that role.

-an event occurs on site where the alarm lights, which activate when the temperature in a cool room becomes too high, stop working and the contents in the fridge have been lost or put at risk.
+An event occurs on site where the alarm lights, which activate when the temperature in a cool room becomes too high, stop working and the contents in the fridge have been lost or put at risk.
 Which Electrician should be called?
-Should the call go to the refrigeration mechanic, the HVAC electrician or the light and power electrician or even the BMS (Building Management Systems)company.
+Should the call go to the refrigeration mechanic, the HVAC electrician or the light and power electrician or even the BMS (Building Management Systems)company?
 Knowing which company installed the equipment is a good start, but sometimes that company subcontracted those works at the time the project was installed.

-Keeping good records and make them accessible
+Keeping good records and making them accessible

-Good record keeping is the key.
+Good record-keeping is the key.

-Good record keeping can be in the form of an Asset Register which is easily accessible via a web portal for all relevant parties to use and understand.
+Good record keeping can be in the form of an Asset Register, which is easily accessible via a web portal for all relevant parties to use and understand.
 The asset register should be intuitive to use and up to date.

 Use an Asset Register

-The Asset register is a straight forward database where the relevant site information is kept:
+The Asset Register is a straightforward database where the relevant site information is kept:

 In the above example, the Building Manager could search the database for the fridge, the directory of the database, much like that in your Laptop, serves to find the information and take the Building Manager to a new directory if required.